ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 This is a common source of confusion for those coming from languages like Java or C#, but it's an important aspect of type safety.

+Python 3.12 introduced variance inference, so you do not have to specify variance.
+This is a great benefit, as people often find variance confusing.

-### Invariant (default)
+### Invariant

-A generic class is invariant in its type parameters unless explicitly declared otherwise.
+A generic class is invariant by default.
 For example, given `Dog` is a subclass of `Animal`, `Box[Dog]` is not considered a subtype of `Box[Animal]`.
 This is unsafe because you can then put a `Cat` (another `Animal`) into a `Box[Animal]` which is a `Box[Dog]` internally.